 The Company tests annually whether investments in subsidiaries have suffered any impairment.
-The recoverable amounts of cash-generating units have been determined based on fair value less cost of disposal calculations.
+The recoverable amounts of investment have been determined based on value in use calculations.
 In 2019 annual impairment test resulted in impairment of investment in Optima Telekom in HT Holding thus impairment of HT Holding investment in the Company in the total amount of HRK 63 million.